joshuaFSDclass/blog/_posts/2025-10-21-Debugging.md

   This blog is all about debugging
 </h2>

- Hello this blog is to show some debugging exersises that i have done to sharppen my skill (feel free to try to debug them your self them youslef ).
+ Hello this blog is to show some debugging exersises that i have done to sharppen my skill (feel free to try to debug t them youslef ).

  <img src="/blog/images/ducky.jpg" alt="debugging partner rubber ducky">